-Calcium is an essential mineral for dogs.
-As well as supporting their teeth and bone health and helping their blood clot properly, calcium helps your dog’s muscles lengthen and contract, and plays an important part in essential processes in your dog’s cells.
+As an essential mineral, it does a lot.
+As well as supporting teeth and bone health, did you know calcium helps your dog’s blood clot properly?
+What’s even more impressive, is that calcium helps your dog’s muscles lengthen and contract, and it even plays an important part in essential processes in your dog’s cells.

 Which foods are good sources of calcium for dogs?

 What’s ground bone?

 If you haven’t heard of it before, it’s exactly what it says – tasty bone in a powdered form.
 Dogs love bones, and ground bone lets your dog get all the nutritional benefits from it, without any of the risks that can come from eating them (splinters, bone bits that get lodged where they shouldn’t).

 Your dog can also get calcium from natural non-food sources like limestone.
 This is often where the calcium in calcium supplements comes from.